shockz09/pdf0/README.md

 ---

-## Why I Built This
+## Why I Made This

-I've always been frustrated with online PDF tools.
-Services like ilovepdf are great, but they require you to upload your files to their servers.
-For sensitive documents, that's a dealbreaker.

-The thing is—most of what these tools do can be done entirely in the browser.
-Merging PDFs, rotating pages, adding watermarks... none of this needs a server.

-So I looked for client-side alternatives.
-They exist, but honestly?
-They felt half-baked.
-Hastily thrown together with clunky interfaces that made me not want to use them, even though the privacy concept was solid.
-The UX wasn't thought through.
-It felt like proof-of-concepts rather than actual tools.

-So I built my own.

-PDF0 is designed to be a real, production-ready alternative to ilovepdf—with a clean interface that doesn't feel like an afterthought.
-It handles most common PDF operations completely offline in your browser.
+I saw many other similar client-side PDF tools which wanted to serve as a privacy-first alternative to ilovepdf etc, cuz most of the stuff that ilovepdf does can be done client-side and it should be.
+But the other tools which did this client-side were hastily built and their design and UX weren't thought through properly—it felt weird to use them even though they came up with the concept first.

-**One caveat:** Compression isn't as aggressive as server-side tools.
-That's because true PDF compression requires re-encoding images and fonts, which needs heavy native libraries that don't run well in browsers.
-PDF0's compression removes metadata and optimizes structure, but don't expect 90% size reductions on image-heavy PDFs.
+So I made my own with better design and UX which could actually be used in production as an alternative to ilovepdf for most of the functions, except some.
+Compression isn't the best because true PDF compression requires re-encoding images and fonts with native libraries that don't run well in browsers—so don't expect massive size reductions on image-heavy PDFs.

-I'd love for people to use this, break it, and contribute.
-PRs are welcome.
+I would love if people would contribute and use this.

 ---